walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 restores them afterward.
 Breakpoints are disabled wholesale rather than only for the specific colliding address, so this even suppresses unrelated kernel breakpoints (e.g. ones set by perf) for that brief window.
-That’s accepted as a reasonable trade-off, since the window is so short.
+The window is short enough that the kernel accepts the suppression.

 Fourth, with the writable alias finally in place, the actual copy happens by calling `func`, at the address